Progress report for ENE19-156

 - How do farmers anticipate and address pest and disease problems?

-Trained mushroom educators participating in the project will be able to assist farmers in navigating these decision points and support farmers with research-based materials and a network of regional educators who can offer a variety of perspectives.
+Trained mushroom educators participating in the project are able to assist farmers in navigating these decision points and support farmers with research-based materials and a network of regional educators who can offer a variety of perspectives.

 Farmer benefits: As indicated, mushrooms are a crop in very high demand, with little domestic production occurring in the Northeast.
 New farmers can enter open markets and find good returns, and existing farms can readily incorporate specialty mushroom production alongside their other crop systems.
 In an industry with tight margins, farmers are reluctant to adopt new crops or practices until they see others succeeding and when there is a well-developed support network of extension, university, and consultants advocating for a practice and offering support.
 As a competent network grows, more farms will be able to understand the possibilities and are likely to increase adoption of specialty mushroom production